ksu-is/Can-You-Survive-Jumanji-Quiz/projectroadmap.md

 - [x] Create one powerpoint slide introducing project
 - [x] Upload PPT slide to Github and D2L
 # Final Presentation:
+- [x] Schedule presentation in Teams Project channel
-- [ ] Schedule and record presentation in the Teams Project channel
+- [ ] Record presentation in the Teams Project channel
 - [ ] Post screenshot of presentation, presentation link, and PPT in D2L